Jaycode88/veg-centric-msp3/README.md

 - Information Hierarchy: We use pale goldenrod cards to highlight specific sections or content, helping users quickly identify and engage with key information.

+- ## Typography
+ #### Font Choices
+In designing this project, I carefully selected fonts to convey the desired visual identity and user experience.
+My font choices are as follows:
+   - **Playfair Display (Logo and Headings)**

+- *Psychology*: Playfair Display is a serif font known for its elegance and sophistication.
+It carries a sense of tradition and classicism, making it an excellent choice for logos and headings.
+The distinctive serifs and high contrast between thick and thin strokes create a sense of luxury and refinement, aligning with the project's premium and professional aesthetic.

+- **Alice (Body Text)**

+- *Psychology*: Alice is a modern and legible sans-serif font.
+It offers a clean and friendly appearance, making it an ideal choice for body text.
+The simplicity and readability of Alice ensure that users can comfortably consume content without distraction.
+This font choice promotes a user-friendly experience, enhancing readability and accessibility.

+ #### Fallback Font
+ As a best practice, I have also included a fallback font in The design.
+In cases where browsers or devices may not support the specific fonts mentioned above, we use a generic sans-serif font.
+This ensures that the text remains legible and maintains a consistent appearance across various platforms.

+Our font choices, including the fallback option, reflect the project's personality and goals, combining elegance with readability to create an engaging and visually appealing user interface.

 - ## Wireframes
 The basic layout of Veg-Centric Recipes was created with [Balsamiq](https://balsamiq.com/).